Bodie Broadus

 Preston "Bodie" Broadus is a fictional character on the HBO drama series The Wire, played by actor J. D. Williams for four seasons.
 Bodie is initially a rough, low-level drug dealer, but matures throughout the series and slowly rises through the ranks.
 Bodie is an intelligent and disciplined lieutenant, showing strong loyalty to the Barksdale Organization even after most of its members are imprisoned or killed.

 Bodie is a relatively goodhearted character who sticks to his principles, but at times he can be violent, such as when he takes part in the murder of friend and fellow dealer Wallace on orders from Stringer Bell.
 His relationship with the police is also dynamic.
 He is initially hostile towards all police, but eventually earns the respect of Officer Jimmy McNulty.
-Bodie, Savino, Poot and Slim Charles are the only characters to move from the Barksdale Organization to the Marlo Stanfield crew.
+Bodie, Savino and Poot are the only characters to move from the Barksdale Organization to the Marlo Stanfield crew.

 Biography

 Preston "Bodie" Broadus was raised by his grandmother after his mother fell into addiction and homelessness, dying when he was four years old.
 Bodie's grandmother says that when she took him in, "he was only four, but even then, I knew he was angry."
 He began working with the Barksdales at age 13.
 His older brother James was also a gangster, but was killed early in Bodie's life, depriving him of immediate familial support.